 Walking the sea

 Two years had passed since the victory when Elai came of age and joined the army.
-Since then his duty was fighting the shards of the former horde, patrolling the lands freed from them, and keeping order.
+Since then his duties were fighting the shards of the former horde, patrolling the lands freed from them, and keeping order.
 Elai saw his share of fighting, killed, watched people die and villages burn.
 There was nothing romantic about that.
 The hardened veteran laughed bitterly at the naive boy he used to be.

 Elai left his childhood on Ilsenoy.
 There, in Arid Lands, he got his first wound and found his first love.
-There a young boy turned into a grim man with a long scar across his sunburned face.
+There, a young boy turned into a grim man with a long scar across his sunburned face.
 Once the war was over he planned to return home with his wife and daughter.
 One day…

 “My lord!”
 He pleaded.
 “You should go to Ilsenoy at once!”

-“What happened?”
-Demanded Elai and shook the servant by the shoulders.
+“What happened?” demanded Elai and shook the servant by the shoulders.
 He feared that something was wrong with his father, but no, the answer was different:

 “Lady Enya is very ill!”